 Understanding the signs of poor gut health in dogs is an essential component for overall wellness and longevity.
 The gastrointestinal tract is the body’s most important immune system, so it makes sense that its condition impacts overall pet health.
 The GI tract plays a role in food digestion, nutrient absorption, waste elimination, and immunity.
 If your dog’s gut isn’t working properly, the rest of their body won’t be either.

 Poor gut health is often caused by dysbiosis.
-Dysbiosis is a decline in bacterial diversity and an increase in pro-inflammatory bacterial species.
+Dysbiosis is a decline in bacterial diversity and an increase in inflammatory response with bacterial species.
 Leaky gut, decreased immunity, and deficiencies in micronutrients are all consequences of an unbalanced gut microbiome.
 The most common signs of poor gut health in dogs, or dysbiosis, include the following: